-Last Updated: December 2025 | Reading Time: 8 minutes
+Last Updated: March 2026 | Last tested: March 2026 | Reading Time: 9 minutes

 Payoneer has been a cornerstone of the global e-commerce ecosystem for nearly two decades.
 With over 5 million users and $50+ billion processed annually, it's the go-to platform for Amazon FBA sellers, eBay merchants, and freelancers working on platforms like Upwork and Fiverr.

-But is Payoneer the right choice for your business in 2025?
+But is Payoneer the right choice for your business in 2026?
 In this comprehensive review, we'll explore features, pricing, pros and cons, and help you determine if Payoneer fits your needs.

 Payoneer is a financial services company founded in 2005, headquartered in New York.
 Originally designed to help freelancers receive payments from US companies, Payoneer has evolved into a comprehensive platform for e-commerce sellers, marketplaces, and international businesses.